alexellis/k3sup/README.md

 If you're having issues, it's likely that this is a problem with K3s, and not with K3sup.
 How do we know that?
 Mostly from past issues.

 Rancher provides support for K3s [on their Slack](https://slack.rancher.io/) in the `#k3s` channel.
 This should be your first port of call.
 Your second port of call is to raise an issue with the K3s maintainers in the [K3s repo](https://github.com/k3s-io/k3s/issues)

+Do you want to install a specific version of K3s?
+See `k3sup install --help` and the `--k3s-version` and `--k3s-channel` flags.

 Common issues: